raganwald/javascript-spessore/manuscript/markdown/frontmatter/lisp.md

 ## Taking a page out of LiSP

 Teaching Lisp by implementing Lisp is a long-standing tradition.
 If you set out to learn to program with Lisp, you will find read book after book, lecture after lecture, and blog post after blog post, all explaining how to implement Lisp in Lisp.
-Christian Queinnec's [Lisp in Small Pieces][LiSP] ("**LiSP**") is particularly notable, not just implementing a Lisp in Lisp, but covering a wide range of different semantics within Lisp.
+Christian Queinnec's [Lisp in Small Pieces][LiSP] is particularly notable, not just implementing a Lisp in Lisp, but covering a wide range of different semantics within Lisp.

 [LiSP]: http://www.amazon.com/gp/product/B00AKE1U6O/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00AKE1U6O&linkCode=as2&tag=raganwald001-20

-**LiSP**'s approach is to introduce a feature of Lisp, then develop an implementation.
+Lisp in Small Pieces's approach is to introduce a feature of Lisp, then develop an implementation.
 The book covers Lisp-1 vs. Lisp-2[^onevstwo], then discusses how to implement namespaces, building a simple Lisp-1 and a simple Lisp-2.
 Another chapter discusses scoping, and again you build interpreters for dynamic and block scoped Lisps.

 [^onevstwo]: A "Lisp-1" has a single namespace for both functions and other values.
 A "Lisp-2" has separate namespaces for functions and other values.
 To the extend that JavaScript resembles a Lisp, it resembles a Lisp-1.
 See [The function namespace](http://en.wikipedia.org/wiki/Common_Lisp#The_function_namespace).